ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 \subsection{Generative Augmentation Protocol and Results}

+We now describe the controlled augmentation experiment used to assess whether generated samples improve low-data classification.
 Let $N_{\mathrm{real}}$ denote the number of real training samples per class and $N_{\mathrm{syn}}$ denote the number of synthetic samples per class drawn from a trained conditional diffusion model.
 In the present study we fix $N_{\mathrm{real}}=25$ and $N_{\mathrm{syn}}=50$, so that each augmented training set contains $75$ samples per class in total.
 The classifier is then trained on the union of the real and synthetic samples, while validation and testing continue to use only real data.
+The Real-75 baseline measures the alternative of adding the same number of additional propagated samples.

 The synthetic images are sampled from four diffusion-model configurations.
-Each configuration is indexed by an ordered pair consisting of the network prediction target and the training loss target.
-For instance, '$\mathbf{v}$-pred / $\mathbf{x}$-loss' refers to applying neural network to approximate $\mathbf{v}$ under the loss by taking $y_{\mathrm{target}}=\mathbf{x}$ in $\mathcal{L}_{\mathrm{freq}}$ of ~\eqref{eq:dm_freq_loss_isml}.
-For each trained generator, we sample $N_{\mathrm{syn}}$ images per class, invert the min--max normalization~\eqref{eq:dm_minmax_isml}, and then apply the same classifier preprocessing pipeline as for real data.
+Each configuration is indexed by an ordered pair consisting of the network prediction target and the training loss space.
+For instance, $\mathbf{v}$-pred / $\mathbf{x}$-loss means that the network is parameterized to predict the velocity variable $v_t$, but the prediction and target are decoded to the clean-image variable $x_0$ before the loss is evaluated.
+After training a generator, we sample a normalized synthetic image by running the reverse diffusion chain conditioned on a prescribed class $c$.
+We then invert the min--max normalization~\eqref{eq:dm_minmax_isml} to return the sample to the physical intensity scale.
+Finally, the synthetic intensity is passed through the same classifier preprocessing pipeline as a real propagated image: downsampling/cropping, training-set normalization, and inclusion in the classifier training set with its conditioning class as label.
 This controlled protocol ensures that any change in classifier accuracy is attributable to the synthetic augmentation itself rather than to a mismatch in preprocessing conventions.

+For the $\lambda$-sensitivity study in Table~\ref{tab:lambda_comparison_simplecnn_isml}, only the frequency-loss weight is varied.
+The classifier is SimpleCNN and the generator uses the $\mathbf{v}$-prediction / $\mathbf{v}$-loss configuration.
+As for the details of dataset, the training set is Real-25 + Syn-50, and validation and testing use only real propagated samples.
+For the corresponding $\lambda=1$ mixed-data setting, Figures~\ref{fig:simplecnn_lambda1_confusion_isml} and~\ref{fig:resnet18_lambda1_confusion_isml} report the class-wise pooled confusion matrices for SimpleCNN and ResNet-18, respectively.